The University of South Carolina campus High Performance Computing (HPC) clusters

 are available to researchers requiring specialized hardware resources for research

-Division of Information Technology.
+of Information Technology.

-RCI clusters are available in job queues under the Bright Cluster Management system.
+RC clusters are available in job queues under the Bright Cluster Management system.

 Bright provides a robust software environment to deploy, monitor and manage HPC clusters.

 Hyperion is our flagship cluster intended for large, parallel jobs and consists of

 407 compute, GPU and Big Data nodes, providing 15,524 CPU cores.
 Compute and GPU nodes

 have 128 GB of RAM and Big Data nodes have 1.5 TB RAM.
 All nodes have EDR infiniband